fullstorydev/dbt_fullstory/README.md

 # The Official Fullstory dbt Package for Data Destinations

+> ⚠️ **DEPRECATION NOTICE**: This repository is deprecated and no longer maintained.
+No further updates, bug fixes, or security patches will be provided.
+>
+> **Fullstory now provides this functionality natively through [Ready to Analyze Views](https://developer.fullstory.com/anywhere/warehouse/ready-to-analyze-views/).** If you are an existing customer syncing raw data, please contact your Fullstory representative to have it enabled.
+If you created your warehouse connection after 8/1/2025, your newly connected warehouse will be opted-in automatically.

 This dbt package contains models, macros, seeds, and tests for [Fullstory](https://www.fullstory.com/)'s [Data Destinations](https://help.fullstory.com/hc/en-us/articles/6295300682903-Data-Destinations) add-on.

 ## Models